Many love pomegranates for their natural acidity and tart flavor.

 Cabbage, orange juice, pear and pomegranate are paired with fragrant fennel and basil for a uniquely sweet, bright and rich flavor.

-Click here to jump straight to the step-by-step recipe.
-Read on to learn why we love it, plus how to deseed a pomegranate in preparation for homemade pomegranate juice.
+Read on to learn why we love this recipe, plus how to deseed a pomegranate in preparation for homemade pomegranate juice.

 But first, a quick look at the long history of pomegranates.